Uniting for Ukraine

 - demonstrate proof of first doses of measles, polio, and COVID-19 vaccines and must complete a screening for tuberculosis for all individuals two years of age or older.

 In order for non-Ukrainian citizens to be eligible for the program, they must be the immediate family member of a Ukrainian citizen beneficiary of Uniting for Ukraine.
+An immediate family member is a spouse, common-law spouse, or unmarried child under the age of 21.
+In addition, non-Ukrainian citizens must travel on U4U together with their Ukrainian citizen family member.

 Can Ukrainians apply for parole under this program?

 No. Ukrainian beneficiaries cannot directly apply for parole under Uniting for Ukraine.
-A sponsor must first complete and file Form I-134 with USCIS on behalf of a Ukrainian beneficiary and include information about them and contact details, such as email address.
-If the Form I-134 is deemed sufficient by USCIS, the Ukrainian beneficiary will receive information from USCIS about the next step in the process to be considered for authorization to travel to the United States and parole consideration by U.S. Customs and Border Protection (CBP).
+A sponsor must first complete and file Form I-134A with USCIS on behalf of a Ukrainian beneficiary and include information about them and contact details, such as email address.
+If the Form I-134A is deemed sufficient by USCIS, the Ukrainian beneficiary will receive information from USCIS about the next step in the process to be considered for authorization to travel to the United States and parole consideration by CBP.

 What about Ukrainians who do not have a sponsor?

-Will Ukrainians who get parole under this program also get work authorization?
+Do Ukrainians who get parole under this program also get work authorization?